 ‘In the past month, we have made the Deliveroo service available in new areas such as Cardiff and Aberdeen, and will continue to monitor feedback of the service closely.’

-Aldi aren’t the first supermarket to make this move; M&S, Co-op and Morrisons have already teamed up with the Deliveroo to get essential items to shoppers at home fast, while Uber Eats are also working with a number of local convenience stores up and down the country to deliver food items just as quickly.
+This follows Aldi’s other recent new ventures such as its much-appreciated wine delivery service.
+Aldi isn’t the first supermarket to make this move; M&S, Co-op and Morrisons have also teamed up with the Deliveroo this year to get essential items to shoppers at home fast, while Uber Eats is also working with a number of local convenience stores up and down the country to deliver food items just as quickly.